-In an effort to create a more efficient method for fungal spray, a device was built (with the generous help of Aaron Daveler, Department of Biological Science technician, and undergraduate student, Quang Doan), which it is named “Spray Tower.”
-Spray tower includes air filter (that works similarly to a fume hood in that it clears the air inside the chamber of any airborne particles that might interfere with the ongoing experiment), the flow meter (that regulates the strength of air flow (suction) in the spray tower), the spray nozzle (which is used to deliver the dosage of fungus to flies by spraying the dosage in liquid form as a mist), A tubing extends (from the flow meter through the spray nozzle and is open on the opposite end.
-When the air source is turned on, the air flowing through the tube and nozzle creates a vacuum, which is used to suction a fungal suspension into the spray tower), and a rotating disk (is located at the base of the spray tower and during an assay the flies are placed on a dish of ice on top of this disk.
-Using this device helps to inoculate thousands of fruit flies simultaneously.
+For this project, large numbers of flies needed to be inoculated with controlled doses of B. bassiana.
+To facilitate these large-scale inoculations, a device called the “Spray tower” was custom built (by Aaron Daveler from the Department of Biological Science and undergraduate student Quang Doan).
+The Spray tower includes an air filter that works similarly to a fume hood, in that it clears the air inside the chamber of any airborne particles that might interfere with the ongoing experiment, a flow meter that regulates the strength of air flow (or suction) in the spray tower, and a spray nozzle which is used to delivers the dosage of fungus to flies by spraying the dosage in liquid form as a mist, A tubing extends from the flow meter through the spray nozzle and is open on the opposite end.
+When the air source is turned on, the air flowing through the tube and nozzle creates a vacuum, which is used to suction a fungal suspension into the spray tower.
+Arotating disk is located at the base of the spray tower.
+Curing an assay, the flies are placed on a dish of ice on top of this disk.
+Using this device helps to inoculate thousands of fruit flies simultaneously, and the inoculation dose, at spores per mm2 is controlled.

 The strain of B. bassiana used to inoculate the flies for the infection assay was ARSEF 12460, which was isolated from Drosophila melanogaster (Shahrestani and Vandenberg, Ithaca NY).
-For all inoculations in this study, 0.36g of B. bassiana spores were suspended in 30ml of 0.03% silwet in DI water.
+For all inoculations in this study, 0.36g of B. bassiana spores were suspended in 30ml of 0.03% Silwet in DI water.
 Then 5ml of this suspension was used to spray the flies (see methods of Vandenberg et al. 1996).
-The approximate dose of B. bassiana was projected by placing a microscope slide adjacent to the flies, then suspending this slide in 0.03% silwet and using a hemocytometer to count the spores (see Ugine et al. 2005).
-Briefly, flies were anesthetized using carbon dioxide and then placed in Petri Dishes on an ice tray.
-The tray was then placed into a spray chamber and the fungal spore suspension was sprayed into the chamber and allowed to colonize onto the flies.
+Briefly, flies were anesthetized using Carbon Dioxide and placed on Petri Dishes on an ice tray.
+The tray was then placed into the Spray tower and the fungal spore suspension was sprayed into the chamber and allowed to fall onto the flies.
+The approximate dose of B. bassiana was estimated by placing a microscope slide adjacent to the flies during the spray, then suspending this slide in 0.03% Silwet, transferring 10 uL of the suspension to a microscope slide, and counting the number of spores.
+The inoculations introduced ~103 spores/mm2.
 After inoculation, the flies were kept at 100% humidity, dark, and 25°C for the first 24 hours to allow the fungus to germinate.
-We assume that some of the fungus then entered the cuticle and proliferated through the hemocoel.
-The control populations undertook the same treatment as the selected populations, but were sprayed with just 0.03% silwet suspension (no fungus).
-Spray tower air pressure was set to 11.5 (mmHg)during spray and 15 (mmHg)during cleaning.
+Some of the fungus then presumably entered the cuticle and proliferated through the hemocoel.
+The control populations undertook the same treatment as the selected populations, but were sprayed with just 0.03% Silwet suspension (no fungus).
+The Spray tower air pressure was set to 11.5 mmHg during each spray and 15 mmHg during cleaning.

-The flies were prepared for treatment with Silwet (Silwet L-77 from fisher scientific) for the uninfected condition, and fungus suspended in Silwet at different ages (14, 21, 28, 42, and 56 days from egg).
-For the age 14 spray, we prepared 2 control cages (not sprayed at all), 2 un-infected cages (sprayed with Silwet), and 2 infected cages (sprayed with fungus and Silwet).
+The flies were prepared for sprays at different ages, specifically 14, 21, 28, 42, and 56 days from egg.
+For the age 14-day spray, we prepared 2 control cages (not sprayed at all), 2 un-infected cages (sprayed with Silwet), and 2 infected cages (sprayed with fungus and Silwet).
 For all other ages, we had 2 uninfected cages and 2 infected cages per population.
-After the spray flies were kept in small cages (Volume: 450 cm3) with density of 100-150 flies per cage.
+After the sprays, flies were kept in small cages (volume: 450 cm3) with density of 100-150 flies per cage.

 Mortality

-All experimental cages were kept at 100% humidity, dark, and 25°C for the first 24 hours to allow the fungus to germinate. after that we conducted mortality checks every day for all Control (not sprayed at all), Un-infected (sprayed with silwet), and infected (sprayed with fungus) experimental cages, removed dead flies and recorded the number of males and females, and replaced food daily until all flies died.
+We conducted mortality checks every day for all control (not sprayed at all), un-infected (sprayed with Silwet), and infected (sprayed with fungus) experimental cages.
+Specifically, we removed dead flies daily and recorded the number of males and females among the dead flies.
+We replaced food daily until all the flies in the cages died.